About the Sport

 The sport of point-to-pointing is run by the Point-to-Point Authority (PPA), which comprises the following bodies – the Point-to-Point Racing Company (PPRC), the Point-to-Point Secretaries Association (PPSA), the Point-to-Point Owners & Riders Association (PPORA) and the British Hound Sports Society (BHSA - formerly the Master of Foxhounds Association), all of whom have a seat on the PPA board.

-The Point-to-Point Authority works closely with the British Horseracing Authority, particularly in the fields of regulation, medical and veterinary and the Point-to-Point Racing Company is 50% owned by the PPA and Weatherbys, who provide many of the services – including horse certificate registration, entries and finance – that keep the wheels of the sport oiled.
-The PPA also works closely with the Injured Jockeys Fund (IJF) to ensure the health and safety of all riders, and runs pony races at some of its fixtures under the auspices of the Pony Racing Authority (PRA).
+The Point-to-Point Authority works closely with the British Horseracing Authority, particularly in the fields of regulation, medical and veterinary and the Point-to-Point Racing Company is 50% owned by the PPA and Weatherbys, who provide many of the services – including horse certificate registration, entries and finance.
+The PPA also works closely with the Injured Jockeys Fund (IJF) to ensure the health and safety of all riders, and runs pony races at some of its fixtures under the Pony Racing Authority (PRA).

 The Point-to-Point Authority

 The Point-to-Point Authority is responsible for the administration, promotion, governance and strategy of point-to-point racing.
-The board is comprised of seven directors - one each from The Jockey Club, the Point-to-Point Owners & Riders Association (PPORA), the Point-to-Point Secretaries Association (PPSA), the British Hound Sports Society (BHSA) and three independent members.
+The board is comprised of seven directors - one each from The Jockey Club, the Point-to-Point Owners & Riders Association (PPORA), the Point-to-Point Secretaries Association (PPSA) and the British Hound Sports Society (BHSA), and three independent members.

 Working under delegated authority from the British Horseracing Authority (BHA), the Point-to-Point Authority has evolved from the former Point-to-Point Board in order to ensure the sport's destiny is in the hands of its own community and has the resources to run its affairs openly and transparently.
 Working closely with its member organisations, as well as the BHA and the Horserace Betting Levy Board (HBLB), the PPA ensures its services are provided cost-effectively.